Skip to main content

 $results = ScheduleManager::tick();

-tick() finds all active schedules whose next_run_at is in the past and triggers them in order.
-After each trigger, next_run_at advances to the next cron occurrence.
+tick() finds all active schedules whose next_fire_at is in the past and triggers them in order.
+The occurrence_time field is the due fire time the scheduler observed.
+After each trigger, next_fire_at advances from the current clock to the next cron or interval occurrence.

 Artisan command